The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Introduction

-While existing network approaches have been helpful, they are also limited in several important respects.
-Most critically, they tend to focus on lower-level, dyadic interactions among knowledge components.
-Given the enormous volumes of prior scientific and technological knowledge, however, discovery today may be more like a game of high-dimensional chess, requiring different lenses for seeing significant moves for comprehending the state of play.
-Thus, the focus of existing approaches on lower level interactions may offer one explanation for observed slowdowns; progress in science and technology may be playing out in places where current tools are not looking.
-Indeed, such a possibility may further account for how it is possible to observe slowing progress on macro indicators simultaneously with announcements of seemingly major breakthroughs in many fields, including the measurement of gravity waves and advances in deep learning, among others.
+While existing approaches have been helpful, they are limited in several important respects.
+Critically, they focus on lower-level, dyadic interactions among knowledge components.
+Given the enormous volumes of prior scientific and technological knowledge, however, discovery today may be more like a game of high-dimensional chess, requiring different lenses for seeing significant moves and comprehending the state of play.
+Thus, the focus of existing approaches on lower level interactions is one potential explanation for observed slowdowns; progress in science and technology may be playing out in places where current tools are not looking.
+Indeed, such a possibility could account for observations of slowing progress on macro indicators simultaneously with announcements of major breakthroughs in many fields, including the measurement of gravity waves and advances in deep learning, among others.